FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 # 6. Finishing the .nxs file

-This has to be done by using the respective NeXus definiton website:
+This has to be done by using the respective NeXus definition website:

 [NXoptical_spectroscopy](<https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXoptical_spectroscopy.html>)